JanLascala/html-css-spotifyweb/readme.txt

 root of all colors done

-detail layout of bottom
+detail layout of bottom done

-manage items disposition order in bottom
+manage items disposition order in bottom done  (WITH ISSUE ON LEFT NAV OPEN  TICKET)

 manage items disposition order in content